trevor-the-developer/articles/omarchy-proton-vpn-setup-guide.md

 curl ifconfig.me
 ```

-This should show the IP address of the VPN server (not your real IP).
+  This should show the IP address of the VPN server (not your real IP) and you can check this by going to [whatismyip.com](https://www.whatismyip.com/) and viewing the details (it should show the VPN country and the IP address).

 ## Step 9: Create Convenient Aliases (Optional)